top of page

 Est enim insula Walachran nominata, tibi, ut reor, satis nota, in qua, proch dolor! quod ad meas nuper devenit aures, quisquis neptem aut, quod peius est, sororem vel ipsam in matrimonio ducit genitricem.

-How bishop Frederick of Utrecht died, is unclear.
+How Bishop Frederick of Utrecht died, is unclear, but not of old age.
 One story is that he was killed by the heathen people of Walcheren during his mission trying to turn the tide of people reverting to paganism.
 Another story is that he was assassinated in his own church whilst celebrating Mass.
-This murder allegedly was ordered by empress Judith of Bavaria, because it had been bishop Frederick who criticized her incestuous way of life publicly.
+This murder allegedly was ordered by Empress Judith of Bavaria, because it had been Bishop Frederick who publicly had criticized the empress' incestuous way of life.
+Sometimes the life of a steadfast and principled clergyman was asking for trouble.

-Whatever the true story is, the eleventh-century text of the Passio Friderici of Otbert illustrates that in that century Walcheren was still not deeply converted to christendom.
-Another text, the early-eleventh century Vita Bavonis confessoris gandavensis 'The life of Saint Bavo of Ghent', mentions that Frisians (i.e. those living in West Flanders and Zeeland) are numerous and strong but weak in their faith.
-In this Vita, Frisians are also being reviled because they don't seem to respect the property of the abbey, and just take possession of land or use it to graze their livestock.
+Whatever the true story was, the eleventh-century text of the Passio Friderici of Otbert illustrates that in the ninth century Walcheren still was not deeply converted to Christendom.
+Another text, the early-eleventh century Vita Bavonis confessoris gandavensis 'life of Saint Bavo of Ghent', mentions that Frisians (i.e. those living in West Flanders and Zeeland) are numerous and strong but weak in their faith.
+In this Vita, Frisians are also being reviled because they don't seem to respect the property of the Abbey of Ghent.
+Instead, they simply took possession of land, or used it to graze their livestock without permission.

-Veneration of Dutch-Frisian saints in Belgium – After the Reformation of the Netherlands in the sixteenth century, many relics of Catholic saint were brought into safety to the south where the Catholic believe still was dominant.
-This explains why a typical Dutch saint like Lidwina form Schiedam, and the Frisian abbots Frederick and Siardus of Friesland are being venerated in Belgian churches (Caspers 1997).
+Veneration of Dutch-Frisian saints in Belgium – After the Reformation of the northern Netherlands in the sixteenth century, many relics of Catholic saint were brought into safety to the south where the Catholic believe still was dominant.
+This explains why a typical Dutch saint like Lidwina from the town of Schiedam, and the Frisian abbots Frederick and Siardus of Friesland are being venerated in Belgian churches (Caspers 1997).

-More early-medieval cemeteries have been found around the town of Domburg, namely at Hooge Hil, Duinvliet, Westhove and at Berkenbosch.
-These graves contained grave goods as well, like fibulae, keys of women, pottery and money coins, mostly the Frisian so-called Porcupine type sceattas ‘pennies’.
-Read also our post Porcupines bore U.S. bucks to find more information on this dollar of the Early Middle Ages.
+More early-medieval cemeteries have been found around the town of Domburg, namely at Hooge Hil, Duinvliet, Westhove, and at Berkenbosch.
+These graves contained grave goods as well, like (Domburg-type) brooches, keys of women, potter,y and money coins.
+Coins are mostly the so-called Porcupine-type sceattas 'pennies'.
+A Frisian coin.
+Read also our blog post Porcupines bore U.S. bucks to find more information on this dollar of the Early Middle Ages.
+Note that the word hil (or hille) in the toponym Hooge Hil is another word for a terp, a manmade mound.
+Hillen can be found on the former island of Hoeksche Waard in the province of Zuid Holland as well.

 For decades now, the beaches around the town of Domburg are a very popular holiday destination.
-People dressed in shorts (the horror) from Belgium, Germany and the Netherlands, flock in large numbers to the Walcheren coast again.
+People dressed in shorts -the horror- from Belgium, Germany and the Netherlands, flock in large numbers on the Walcheren coast again.
 But be warned.
 When standing in the sea and something tickles your feet, do not immediately think it's an angry lobster attacking you.
 It might just as well be an innocent Viking zombie raising its ugly head to say "hello".
 Probably, the water is too dark to see what it is, so you'll never know anyway.

 Time to set our sights on those Vikings.